aldrin/git-changelog/README.md

 ## Motivation

-Commit messages must always be meaningful and with a little extra effort we can automate the chore of generating meaningful change logs for end-users.
-As I finish up work on a change, I like to pause a while, consider what the change means to the end-user and reorganize the message a bit.
-If you follow the (easy) conventions described below and tag lines in the message appropriately, this tool will help you generate an *accurate* and *presentable* change log.
+Commit messages must always be meaningful and with a little extra effort we can automate the chore of generating meaningful change logs for our users.
+As I finish up work on a change to a repository, I like to pause a while, consider what the change means to the end-user and reorganize the message a bit.
+If you follow the (easy) conventions described below and tag lines in your commit message appropriately, this tool will help you generate an *accurate* and *presentable* change log.

-A little time spent at the time of commit, when the context and impact of the change is fresh in mind, saves a lot of time at release milestones.
+A little time spent at commit, when the context and impact of the change is fresh in mind, saves a lot of time at release milestones.

 ## Installation